unstoppabledomains/dev-docs/login-with-unstoppable/libraries/uauth-js.md

 ### getAuthorizationAccount

-Retrieves the account that authorized a login request.
+The UAuth service allows users to login with certain verified accounts associated with a domain's ud.me profile in addition to the Ethereum or Polygon wallet that owns the domain.
+This method takes an [Authorization](#authorization) from [loginWithPopup()](#login) or [loginCallback()](#logincallback) and returns a [VerifiedAddress](#verifiedaddress) describing the account that authorized a login request, such as a verified Solana wallet.

 ```typescript
 getAuthorizationAccount(